JacobC96/hello-world/README.md

 Hello.

-I am only doing this because I have to.
+I am only doing this because of the simple tutorial.
-What a waste of time I already know how to do this crap.